|Canastota Section||Perryville Section||Cazenovia Section||Stone Quarry-Nelson Swamp||Tioughnioga WMA|

 To continue on the Link Trail you must do a road walk of 4.6 miles along Dugway Road and NY 80.
 The trail turns off NY 80 and ascends into private property toward Muller Hill State Forest.
 The trail leaves Muller Hill State Forest along Wood Road.
 Another road walk to Crumb Hill Road and then the trail turns right into Maripossa State Forest.

-The trail reaches its southern terminus in 1.5 miles at the junction of the white blazed Finger Lakes Trail.
-Turning left will take you to Bucks Brook State Forest and eventually to the Catskills, The Long Path and if you wanted to, the Appalachian Trail.
+The trail reaches its southern terminus at the junction of the white blazed Finger Lakes Trail.
+Turning left will take you to Bucks Brook State Forest and eventually to the Catskills, the Long Path and if you wanted to, the Appalachian Trail.
 Turning right will take you to Cuyler Hill State Forest, the junction of the North Country Trail, to Pennsylvania and eventually if you wanted to, all the way to North Dakota.

 Trail veers right off the road.